tier4/scenario_simulator_v2/docs/user_guide/openscenario_interpreter/README.md

 OpenSCENARIO is an **open file format** for the description of dynamic contents in driving simulation applications provided by ASAM e.V.

-Tier IV plans to use OpenSCENARIO for Autoware's Continuous Integration (CI), and is extending it for CI as far as the standard allows (see [Extensions](#Extensions) for details).
+TIER IV plans to use OpenSCENARIO for Autoware's Continuous Integration (CI), and is extending it for CI as far as the standard allows (see [Extensions](#Extensions) for details).

 ## Installation
 [//]: # (TODO : remove .Architecture Proposal)